visormatt/image-reveal/README.md

 [DEMO:](http://sandbox.visualmarvel.com/Javascript/Hide_and_Reveal) A responsive before and after image slider.

-*** Note: None of this is updated or properly tested yet....
-I am working on it though :)

 ## Plugins Used
 * [Modernizr](http://modernizr.com/): is a JavaScript library that detects HTML5 and CSS3 features in the user’s browser.